 Career Outlook

-Although graduate school can be challenging, an advanced nursing degree can help propel your career forward and offer opportunities that are both personally and financially rewarding.
+Although graduate school can be challenging, an advanced nursing degree can help propel your career forward and offer personally and financially rewarding opportunities.

-According to the U.S. Bureau of Labor Statistics, the median annual pay for nurse practitioners was $109,820 in 2019.
+How much can you expect to earn by earning advanced degrees in nursing?
+According to the U.S. Bureau of Labor Statistics, the median annual pay for nurse practitioners was $129,480 in 2023.2

-You can also choose to specialize in a particular area of nursing.
-Nursing specialties such as nurse educator, nurse executive, and family nurse practitioner give you the opportunity to play a vital role in the future of the profession.
+Through these advanced degrees for nurses, you can also choose to specialize in a particular area.
+Nursing specialties such as Psychiatric Mental Health Nurse Practitioner (PMHNP), nurse executive and family nurse practitioner (FNP) prepare you for a vital role in the future of healthcare.

 16 Nursing Specialties to Pursue with an Advanced Nursing Degree